sudara/alonetone/CONTRIBUTING.md

 bundle exec rspec spec/features/home_page_spec.rb
 ```

-You can insert `sleep 100` to have the browser wait 100 seconds if you want to do things like inspect the browser state.
+This lets you do things like insert `sleep 20` to have the browser wait 20 seconds if you want to do things like inspect the browser state in tests.
 Just remember not to commit sleep statements...

 ## CSS Conventions